IslamWalid/tcontainer/README.md

 ```sh
 sudo tcontainer run <cmd> <args>
 ```
-**NOTE:** running the container for the first time may take some while for the initialization step.
+**NOTE:** running the container for the first time may take a while for the initialization step.